Skip to main content

 • Little to no emphasis on skill-building

-• Children who aren't interested in activities
+• Children and youth who aren't interested in activities

 • Lack of classroom management